Jakekougan/TrackTimeSince/README.md

 - Time formatting with leading zeros for seconds < 10
 - Automatic rollover from seconds → minutes → hours → days
 - Save the time and be able to reload it, and count up from there
+- Calculate the time away from the app and update the saved clocked time accordingly

 ## Future Features
 - Simple GUI
-- Calculate the time away from the app and add it to the saved clocked time

 ## 🚀 How to Run